Medical Technologists, or Clinical Laboratory Scientists, analyze human blood, tissues, and bodily fluids, or supervise the performance of

 USF offers a BS degree in Medical Technology, which includes three years of study on campus and a fourth year of internship at one of three

-Kelly Pearson is the Interim Administrator of the USF Medical Technology Program.
+Ashley Sowell is the Academic Advisor for the USF Medical Technology Program.
 To make an appointment, please see

 the online scheduling system found on the Chemistry Undergraduate Advising Page website.